xmamo/VanillaVotifier/README.md

 <h2>Installation</h2>
 You can download the lastest version of VanillaVotifier from <a href="https://github.com/VirtualDragon/VanillaVotifier/releases" target="_blank">here</a> and upload it to your server.
 If you're on Linux, you may like to do it through the following command: <code>wget $(curl -s https://api.github.com/repos/VirtualDragon/VanillaVotifier/releases | grep -m 1 '"browser_download_url": ' | sed 's/.*"browser_download_url": "//' | sed 's/.$//')</code>.

 Once downloaded, you can startup the program with <code>java -jar Vanilla_votifier.jar</code>.
 The program will generate a configuration file and halt immediately after.
 Please open the file and configure its settings.
-If you need help with the configuration, start VanillaVotifier and type the command <code>manual</code>.
+If you need help with the configuration, once you started VanillaVotifier you can type the command <code>manual</code>.

 Please note that the port for VanillaVotifier configured has to be opened!
 In Linux, this can be achived with <code>iptables -I INPUT -p tcp --dport &lt;VanillaVotifier port&gt; -j ACCEPT</code>.